Pastel Tag Heuers, Ferrari Ray-Bans, Louis Vuitton Trunk Rev Up Miami Grand Prix

 Ray-Ban x Scuderia Ferrari Miami Special Edition Sunglasses

 Ray-Ban and Scuderia Ferrari HP are celebrating race weekend with the debut of a new, limited edition shades style.
 The Ray-Ban x Scuderia Ferrari Miami Special Edition (RB2228M) features a transparent blue acetate frame designed to reflect Miami’s sun-soaked aesthetic, paired with signature Scuderia Ferrari HP detailing.
 The standout design element is a two-tone gradient lens that shifts from deep blue to vivid yellow, evoking the look of the city’s skyline and neon glow.
-The result is bold, performance-inspired frames that are designed to channel speed, light and motion.
+The resulting shades are bold, performance-inspired frames designed to channel speed, light and motion.
 The special edition sunnies are part of the ongoing Ray-Ban for Scuderia Ferrari collection, which blends racing heritage with cutting-edge eyewear design.
 The Miami Grand Prix-themed sunglasses retail for $305 at Ray-Ban.com.

 Bespoke Louis Vuitton Trophy Trunk

-Louis Vuitton is promoting presence at the Miami Grand Prix with a one-of-a-kind Trophy Trunk that brings the French luxury house’s signature craftsmanship to one of F1’s most vibrant destinations.
+Louis Vuitton is promoting its presence at the Miami Grand Prix with a one-of-a-kind Trophy Trunk that brings the French luxury house’s signature craftsmanship to one of F1’s most vibrant destinations.
 Inspired by Miami’s Art Deco heritage, the custom trunk features Louis Vuitton’s signature Monogram canvas alongside a “V” motif symbolizing both victory and Vuitton.
 Pink and blue hues nod to the city’s electric energy, while black-and-white Damier detailing channels the race’s checkered finish line.

 Handcrafted at the brand’s historic atelier in Asnières, France, the trunk—which is not for sale—continues a legacy dating back to 1897, when Georges Vuitton made his name designing early automotive luggage.
 Now in its second year partnering with F1, Louis Vuitton underscores its slogan—“Victory travels in Louis Vuitton”—while further cementing Miami’s status as an elite destination on the global racing calendar.